effect-digital/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] If it is a core feature, I have added thorough tests.
 - [ ] I have made corresponding changes to the documentation (where applicable)
-- [ ] Will this be part of a release?
-If yes, please write one phrase about this update.